Monday, 10 February 2020

 Extract from the OS Maps website

 Another resource now available online is the WalkLakes website which hosts an interactive Ordnance Survey map originated from the Ordnance Survey Open Data programme.
-This map has many spot heights not on other publicly available Ordnance Survey maps and for this hill’s summit the 427m spot height also appears in the same position as it does on the Ordnance Survey 1:25,000 Explorer map, however the bwlch contours are between 400m – 410m which if taken would give this hill a lower value that the estimated c 29m of drop.
+This map has many spot heights not on other publicly available Ordnance Survey maps and for this hill a 427m summit spot height also appears in the same position as it does on the Ordnance Survey 1:25,000 Explorer map, however the bwlch contours are between 400m – 410m which if taken would give this hill a lower value that the estimated c 29m of drop.

-Therefore, the reclassification of this hill from Pedwar to 400m Sub-Pedwar status is due to re-assessment of detail on contemporary Ordnance Survey maps, resulting in a 427m summit height and an estimated c 398m bwlch height, with these values giving this hill c 29m of drop which is insufficient for continued classification as a Pedwar.
+Therefore, the confirmation of the reclassification of this hill from Pedwar to 400m Sub-Pedwar status is due to LIDAR analysis, resulting in a 428.2m summit height and a 399.0m bwlch height, with these values giving this hill 29.2m of drop.

 The full details for the hill are: